How Child Care Training Fits Into the Classroom

 In this hour-long course, you will learn about cognitive development and how it affects learning.
 By the end of the course, you should be able to identify cognitive developmental theories, explain how these theories help educators understand how preschoolers process information, and list ways to help support their learning in a developmentally appropriate manner.

-Fine Motor Activities in Preschoolers
+Fine Motor Activities in Infants, Toddlers, and Preschoolers

 The development of fine motor skills in preschool is critical.
 Developmentally, preschool aged children are ready to learn how to hold pencils and other fine motor tools in preparation for the writing stages of Pre-Kindergarten, Kindergarten, and elementary school.